Welcome to the GWR Preservation Group

 Since 1976 the members of the G.W.R.
 Preservation Group Limited have committed themselves to preserving our rich railway heritage in London.

-Now in its third decade, the Group has successfully restored a number of its vintage steam and diesel locomotives and rolling stock.
+Now in its fifth decade, the Group has successfully restored a number of its vintage steam and diesel locomotives and rolling stock.

 The Group’s aims in the 21st century are to: